d8adrvn/smart_sprinkler/8_Zone_Controller/README.md

 ### Install The Device Handler Code

 Go to your browser and connect to api.graph.smartthings.com.
-Once on the site, go to Device Handlers page.
+Once on the site, go to My Device Handlers page.
 Click on the "+" and add a new Device Handler.
 Select "Add From Code".
 Simply copy and paste the code from file **Device_Type_8_Zone_Irrigation_Controller_.groovy**

 Now hit "Save" and very importantly, press the "Publish" then "for me" buttons.